 Appeal to the Immigration and Asylum Appeals Board

 An asylum seeker who feels that the case procedure by the Directorate of Immigration has not been correct, that the institution’s assessment of his/her situation is incorrect, or he/she does not accept the Director of Immigration’s decision in other respects, may appeal the decision to the Immigration and Asylum Appeals Board.
 The asylum seeker is given an option of appealing the decision by the Directorate of Immigration immediately at the meeting where the decision is made known to him/her or he/she may take 15 days to consider whether to appeal.

 Reopening a case; cf. Article 24 of the Administrative Procedures Act no. 37/1993

-An asylum seeker who does not accept the conclusion and feels it is based on inconclusive or incorrect information about the circumstances of his/her case, or based on circumstances that have significantly changed from such time the decision was made, may request a reopening of the case.
+An applicant for international protection who does not accept the Directorate's decision and feels it is based on inconclusive or incorrect information about the circumstances of his/her case, or based on circumstances that have significantly changed from such time the decision was made, may request a reopening of the case.

-The request for reopening must be submitted in writing and must contain explanation as to why a request is made, for example, what information the asylum seeker considers as being incorrect, inconclusive or what circumstances have changed.
-If an asylum seeker has new information such information must accompany the request for reopening of the case.
+The request for reopening must be submitted in writing and must contain explanation as to why a request is made, for example, what information the applicant considers as being incorrect, inconclusive or what circumstances have changed.
+If an applicant for international protection has new information such information must accompany the request for reopening of the case.

-It should be specially emphasized that if an asylum seeker has appealed a decision by the Directorate of Immigration to the Immigration and Asylum Appeals Board, the Directorate is not authorized to take for procedure the asylum seeker’s request for reopening for as long as his/her case is being processed by the Immigration and Asylum Appeals Board.
-If the Directorate receives a request for a reopening of a case that is under procedure by the Board, the institution will dismiss the request.
+It should be specially emphasized that if an applicant for international protection has appealed a decision by the Directorate of Immigration to the Immigration and Asylum Appeals Board, the Directorate is not authorized to take for procedure the applicant’s request for reopening.
+If the Directorate receives a request for a reopening of a case that is under procedure by the Board, the Directorate will dismiss the request.